1. Knowledge Base

 Step Three

-Now any time & expense entries made for this ‘Master Matter’ (i.e. primary Matter, or parent Matter) will automatically have those entries assigned to any Secondary Matters listed under the split billing project too.
+Any time & expense entries made for this ‘Master Matter’ (i.e., primary Matter or parent Matter) will automatically have those entries assigned to any Secondary Matters listed under the split billing project too.
 These will be split when you generate an invoice (and click the Split checkbox) for Master Matter.

 Back-to-top